shaack/cookie-consent-js/README.md

 A simple dialog and framework to handle the EU law (as written by EuGH, 1.10.2019 – C-673/17) about cookies in a website.

-Existing language files for en, de and oc.
+Existing language files for en, de, oc and tr.
 If you add one, please make a pull request to have it added here as well, thanks.

 ## Features